 To edit permissions for a user or group, open the item's menu and select Edit.
 Revise the permissions as desired and select Submit.

 When you edit or add permissions to a parent folder, you have the Overwrite option, which forces all files and sub-folders to inherit these permissions.
-For example, if the read and write permissions are added to the folder and you select Overwrite, all permissions to items within that folder would be reset to read and write.
-Any item within the folder that has other permissions, such as remove, would be reverted back to only read and write permissions.
+For example, if the read and write permissions are added to the folder and you select Overwrite, all permissions to items within that folder are reset to read and write.
+Any item within the folder that has other permissions, such as remove, are reverted back to only read and write permissions.

-After you edit permissions on a folder, you may edit the permissions on an item, but these will be overwritten the next time permissions on the parent folder are edited.
-This is one reason storing items with the same purpose and audience in a single folder makes managing permissions much easier.
+After you edit permissions on a folder, you may edit the permissions on an item, but these permissions are overwritten the next time permissions on the parent folder are edited.
+We recommend you store items with the same purpose and audience in a single folder.
+Then, you can manage permissions easily.

 If your courses and groups change, the permissions you've set up may be affected.

-- If a group is deleted from a course, the group will no longer appear on this page and the permissions will be removed.
+- If a group is deleted from a course, the group no longer appears on this page and the permissions are removed.

-- If a course is made unavailable, the groups related to this course will still appear on this page and permissions will remain.
+- If a course is made unavailable, the groups related to this course still appear on this page and permissions remain.

-- If a course is disabled, the groups will no longer appear on this page and permissions will be removed.
+- If a course is disabled, the groups no longer appear on this page and permissions are removed.

 Editing permissions may impact users who access an item through a course or portfolio.
 For example, if a user doesn't have read permission for an item, but a link to the item is in a portfolio, the link will be broken for that user.
 If the user is granted read permission, the link will work.

-When a user edits the permissions on an item that is shared with a portfolio or course, a warning appears indicating that this action will break existing links to the item.
+When a user edits the permissions on an item that's shared with a portfolio or course, a warning appears that this action will break existing links to the item.
 The user can cancel the action or choose to continue.